Item Sales Report

 < "percentage value": You will see the discounted data in the sales report that is less than the inserted percentage value.

-4.7 Margin Type
+4.8 Margin Type

 Positive Margin

-If you want to check the sold items only with the positive margin, select the "Positive Margin" option from the drop-down selection and then click the "Generate Report" button.
+If you want to check the sold items only with the positive margin, select the "Positive Margin" option from the drop-down selection and click the "Generate Report" button.

 Negative Margin

-If you want to check the sold items only with the negative margin, select the "Negative Margin" option and then click the "Generate Report" button.
+If you want to check the sold items only with the negative margin, select the "Negative Margin" option and click the "Generate Report" button.

 Figure 4.8.3